-- 3.1 The following list provides examples of misconduct which will normally give rise to formal disciplinary action: - Unauthorised absence from work - Persistent short-term and/or frequent absences from work without a medical reason - Lateness for work or poor time keeping - Inappropriate standard of dress - Minor breaches of Health and Safety or other Society rules or procedures - Failure to perform your job to the standard expected or in line with your job description/objectives - Time wasting - Disruptive behaviour - Misuse of the council's facilities (e.g. telephones, computers, email or the internet) - Refusal to carry out reasonable requests or instructions - Smoking in unauthorised areas - Failure to follow an agreed council Procedure
+- 3.1 The following list provides examples of misconduct which will normally give rise to formal disciplinary action: - 3.1.1 Unauthorised absence from work. - 3.1.2 Persistent short-term and/or frequent absences from work without good reason. - 3.1.3 Lateness for work or poor time keeping. - 3.1.4 Inappropriate or offensive clothing. - 3.1.5 Minor breaches of Health and Safety or other Council rules or procedures. - 3.1.6 Failure to perform your job to the standard expected or in line with your job description/objectives. - 3.1.7 Time wasting. - 3.1.8 Disruptive behaviour. - 3.1.9 Misuse of the Council's facilities (e.g. telephones, computers, email or the internet). - 3.1.10 Inappropriate or offensive use of social media.

+3.1.11 Refusal to carry out reasonable instructions.